Last Updated on June 20, 2026 by Daniel Globe

 How to Spot and Avoid Bear Habitats

 Check with local wildlife agencies or park rangers before your trip.
-Ask them about recent bear sightings or closures in your planned hiking area.
+Ask about recent bear sightings or closures in your planned hiking area.

 How to Tell the Difference Between Black and Grizzly Bears